instadw/instadwell-blog/_posts/2025-12-08-top-10-co-living-spaces-in-koramangala-and-sg-palya-living-guide-2026.md

 ---

-## Gents PG in Koramangala | Mens PG by Block: 4th, 5th, 6th and 8th Block
+## Gents PG in Koramangala, Mens PG by Block: 4th, 5th, 6th and 8th Block

-Gents PG in Koramangala is available across four blocks, each with a different character.
+Gents PG in Koramangala, also searched as mens PG in Koramangala, is available across four blocks, each with a different character.
 Mens PG in Koramangala starts from Rs.
 11,999/mo at managed operators.

+If you need a gents PG near Koramangala, focus on the managed properties around 5th Block, 6th Block, and SG Palya.

 ### Gents PG in Koramangala 4th Block